DaoChaShao/py-st-private-agora/README.md

    the overall workflow and structure of real private data query systems.

 2. **Design Prototype for Transparent Budget Allocation**:
-   While Dr. Weidong Li’s work focuses on **neural and greedy optimisation strategies** to maximise utility under privacy constraints, PrivAgora emphasises **user-facing budget flows** and **incentive transparency**, echoing ideas from **ECAI 2023** on **simultaneous selection and noise calibration** to ensure **incentive compatibility** and **feasibility**.
+   While Ms. Weidong Li’s work focuses on **neural and greedy optimisation strategies** to maximise utility under privacy constraints, PrivAgora emphasises **user-facing budget flows** and **incentive transparency**, echoing ideas from **ECAI 2023** on **simultaneous selection and noise calibration** to ensure **incentive compatibility** and **feasibility**.